December 31, 2022

 Monarda fistulosa is more than just a pretty flower; this purple wildflower is a natural remedy for dozens of ailments.
 More specifically, Native Americans have been utilizing the antiseptic and medicinal properties of Bee Balm for centuries.
 Wild bergamot is in fact edible and has a plethora of uses, including a variety of medicinal salves and drinks.
 Natives commonly used the antiseptic properties of Monarda fistulosa to treat wounds, throat infections, and headaches.
 The wildflower was also commonly turned into a salve to treat bee stings, giving the purple flower the nickname “bee balm”.
 Wild bergamot was even used to season wild game, especially birds.
 The scarlet variety, Monarda didyma, was commonly brewed into Oswego Tea: a medicinal drink which soothed throat infections.
 This practice has not changed with time, as Wild bergamot is still brewed into a variety of herbal teas today.
 Although the word bergamot may remind you of the citrus fruit, the wild bergamot flower is of no relation to the bergamot citrus flavor found in a cup of earl grey tea.
 Wild bergamot is also commonly used as a crunchy, fresh salad garnish.

-True to its name, the Chinese Mitten Crab has two hairy, white-tipped, mitten-like claws.
-Their shades range from light brown to olive green and have 8 sharpipped walking legs.
+True to its name, the Mitten Crab has two hairy, white-tipped, mitten-like claws.
+They are light brown to olive green and have 8 sharp tipped walking legs.
 These crabs have a smooth, rounded body shape, and legs twice the length of its carapace width.
 A notch can be seen between their eyes, and they have four lateral carapace spines.
-The crab is omnivorous; it will feed on aquatic plants, marine invertebrates, algae, and fish eggs.
-The Chinese Mitten Crab is catadromous; the crabs live in freshwater but reproduce in saltwater ecosystems.
+The crab is omnivorous, and will feed on aquatic plants, marine invertebrates, algae, and fish eggs.
+The Mitten Crab is catadromous: the crabs live in freshwater but reproduce in saltwater ecosystems.
 These crabs are often found in marshes, rice fields, lakes, rivers, creeks, estuaries, and intertidal areas.